DesertsP/MOOC-Statistic/README.md

-A simple spider for Guokr MOOC, and a website based on Django.
+A simple spider for Guokr MOOC, and a website based on Django and mysql.